 The only thing holding me up from falling flat on my face is an incredibly strong contraction of the calves.

 If you do this, I guarantee you’ll feel a stronger contraction than with any other calf exercise you’ve ever done.
 This move trains the calves like none other!

 For example, doing heavy weight 300 lb barbell calf raises if you are a 150 lb person will do nothing to overload your calves.
 You are already carrying the entire weight of your body during single leg stance in the swing phase of gait.

 What I am showing you here WILL be an incredible overload for your calves!

 And believe me… you will have sore calves the following day.

 This movement demands a sudden and extremely high level of contraction from both the soleus and the gastroc muscles in your calves.

-The more your knee is flexed (as it is in the beginning of the exercise) the more you will be working your soleus.
+The more knee flexion involved (as it is in the beginning of the exercise) the more you will be working your soleus.